How to defrag a Mac explained

 As I mentioned above, you can carry out disk defragmentation on older HDD Mac models without causing any damage to the device.
 But for newer SSD Macs, it's a totally different story.

-Solid State Drives operate entirely differently with their own regular maintenance routines.
-In contrast to Hard Disk Drives, they have no mechanical parts and come with a limited amount of read and write cycles.
+Solid-state drives operate entirely differently with their own regular maintenance routines.
+In contrast to hard disk drives, they have no mechanical parts and come with a limited amount of read and write cycles.
 Since defragmentation is the process of reading and writing data, defragging an SSD MacBook would seriously shorten its lifespan.

 Apple developed their own method for storing data, ultimately preventing data fragmentation, which means if you want to optimize your Mac, there are much smarter ways to do it.
 Let's take a look.

-How to optimize Mac storage without defragmentation
+How to optimize Mac storage: alternatives to Mac defragmentation

 Forget about disk defragment for Mac; here are some super simple and clever ways to keep your Mac running smoothly and fully optimized.